nvtkaszpir/sublime-text-2-goto-documentation/README.markdown

 ```
 The change replace is done with the [`re.sub`](https://docs.python.org/2/library/re.html#re.sub) method

+If you define multiple docs for a scope, a quick panel will be
+populated with the defined options and user will be able to pick one of
+them.

 ## How to get the scope
 To get the scope for a specific place open your sublime console with `` ctrl + ` `` and paste in this command